 Translated by Sandy Lau

 35th Happiest Celebration At Tokyo Disneyland!
-Don’t Miss This Event!
+A Must-See Special Event!

 Written by MATCHA